thibaut-neoledge/azure-docs.fr-fr/articles/active-directory/active-directory-manage-o365-subscription.md

 <properties
-   pageTitle="Gestion du répertoire de l’abonnement Office 365 dans Azure | Microsoft Azure" description="Gestion d’un répertoire d’abonnement Office 365 à l’aide d’Azure Active Directory et du portail Azure Classic" services="active-directory" documentationCenter="" authors="curtand"
+   pageTitle="Manage the directory for your Office 365 subscription in Azure | Microsoft Azure" description="Managing an Office 365 subscription directory using Azure Active Directory and the Azure classic portal" services="active-directory" documentationCenter="" authors="curtand"